microsoft/vscode-docs/docs/python/python-tutorial.md

 Unless you're using an Anaconda distribution or have previously installed the `matplotlib` package, you should see the message, "ModuleNotFoundError: No module named 'matplotlib'".
 Such a message indicates that the required package isn't available in your system.

 To install the `matplotlib` package (which also installs `numpy` as a dependency), stop the debugger and run **Python: Create Terminal** from the Command Palette.
-This will open a command prompt for your selected interpreter.
+This command opens a command prompt for your selected interpreter.
 Then enter the following commands as appropriate for your operating system (commands may require elevation if the Python interpreter is installed in a protected area of the file system):

 > **Note**: If you are unable to install the package, please [file an issue on GitHub](https://github.com/Microsoft/vscode-docs/issues) so we can help you investigate.